The Man Who Loved Women (1983 film): Reception

-Roger Ebert gave the film two stars out of four and called it "a sad movie with a funny movie inside trying to get out."
-Vincent Canby of The New York Times wrote, "It takes an inordinate amount of time to build up momentum, but once it does, 'The Man Who Loved Women.'
-Blake Edwards' 'Americanization' of François Truffaut's 1977 French comedy, skates successfully over thin ice."
-Variety wrote, "'The Man Who Loved Women' may do for Burt Reynolds' girl-chases films about what 'Stroker Ace' did for his car-chase films, that is to say, not much.
+Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, and called it "a sad movie with a funny movie inside trying to get out".

+Vincent Canby of The New York Times wrote, "It takes an inordinate amount of time to build up momentum, but once it does, The Man Who Loved Women, Blake Edwards' 'Americanization' of François Truffaut's 1977 French comedy, skates successfully over thin ice."

+Variety wrote, "The Man Who Loved Women may do for Burt Reynolds' girl-chases films about what Stroker Ace did for his car-chase films, that is to say, not much.
 'Women' is truly woeful, reeking of production-line, big star filmmaking and nothing else ... there's an unpleasant feeling for about an hour that this film is never going to get started, followed for another 50 minutes by the equally unpleasant feeling that it may never end."

-Gene Siskel of the Chicago Tribune gave the film three stars out of four and wrote that "Edwards' script doesn't seem to be able to make up its mind whether it wants to be serious or not.
-But after the film's comic high point—a funny scene involving the Texas oilman, his wife, their little dog, two piece of carpet and a tube of Crazy Glue—'The Man Who Loved Women' settles down and views David at a clinical distance with a strangely affecting compassion."
+Gene Siskel of the Chicago Tribune gave the film three stars out of four, and wrote that "Edwards' script doesn't seem to be able to make up its mind whether it wants to be serious or not.
+But after the film's comic high point—a funny scene involving the Texas oilman, his wife, their little dog, two piece of carpet and a tube of Crazy Glue—The Man Who Loved Women settles down and views David at a clinical distance with a strangely affecting compassion."

 Kevin Thomas of the Los Angeles Times wrote that Reynolds "is stuck having to play a character so totally self-absorbed that it's impossible to care about him.
 As a result, what was minor but admirable in the Truffaut work has been transformed by Edwards and his co-writers Milton Wexler and Geoffrey Edwards into a major bore."

-Gary Arnold of The Washington Post wrote, "Derived from one of François Truffaut's least satisfying movies, the Blake Edwards remake of 'The Man Who Loved Women,' now at area theaters, always loomed as some kind of fiasco.
+Gary Arnold of The Washington Post wrote, "Derived from one of François Truffaut's least satisfying movies, the Blake Edwards remake of The Man Who Loved Women,' now at area theaters, always loomed as some kind of fiasco.
 The only surprise is that Edwards and his hapless associates, particularly costars Burt Reynolds and Julie Andrews, have adapted the prototype with such suicidal fidelity."

-On review aggregator Rotten Tomatoes, the film has an approval rating of 33% based on 12 reviews, with an average score of 5.10/10.
+On review aggregator website, Rotten Tomatoes, the film has an approval rating of 23%, based on 13 reviews, with an average score of 4.6/10.

 Follow up

-Edwards and Reynolds enjoyed working together and initially planned to do a remake of the Laurel and Hardy short The Music Box with Richard Pryor.
-Pryor backed out and instead Edwards and Reynolds teamed on City Heat (1984), although Edwards would leave the project.
+Edwards and Reynolds enjoyed working together, and initially planned to do a remake of the Laurel and Hardy short, The Music Box, with Richard Pryor.
+Pryor backed out, and instead, Edwards and Reynolds teamed on City Heat, although Edwards would leave the project.